Sarah Whitehead: Background

 Whitehead's brother, Philip, was employed by the Bank of England from 1797 to 1810.
 During his employment at the bank, Philip Whitehead "adopted an extravagent lifestyle" and began to speculate on the Stock Market.
 The directors of the bank allowed him to resign, avoiding dismissal, and he set himself up as a stockbroker.
 Meanwhile evidence came to light, demonstrating that Philip Whitehead had defrauded Robarts & Co. by "forging an acceptance to a Bill".
 He was charged with forgery in 1811, then executed on 29 January 1812.

 The news of her brother's conviction and execution was kept from his sister, Sarah Whitehead, as long as possible.
 However, upon hearing the news, Whitehead's mental health became unstable and she visited the Bank daily, asking if he was there.
+The bank staff pitied her at first, but she eventually became hostile.
 This continued until 1818, when the Directors offered Whitehead a financial grant on the condition that she stopped coming to the bank.

 Whitehead wore black crepe clothing, which was a sign of mourning, and as a result became known as the 'Black Nun'.

-However, there is uncertainty over her identity, since there is no recorded 'Sarah Whitehead' in contemporary records.
+However, there is uncertainty over her identity, since there is little recorded evidence of a 'Sarah Whitehead' in contemporary records.

 Ghost

-Whitehead's ghost reputedly haunts the Bank of England, as well as the area on Threadneedle Street nearby.
+Whitehead's ghost reputedly haunts the Bank of England and the area on Threadneedle Street nearby, where she looks for her brother.
+Her ghost is described as wearing the same nun-like attire that she wore in life.